mmuhd/2side-mp/README.md

 </table>

-- Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
-- Discuss the database relations to be implemented.
-- Describe your project’s models in terms of the relationships (active record associations) they have with each other.
-- Provide your database schema design.
-- Provide User stories for your App.

 - Describe the way tasks are allocated and tracked in your project.
 - Discuss how Agile methodology is being implemented in your project.